manalbendali/Shop-Manager/README.md

 **React JS:** React JS is utilized for the frontend development, enabling dynamic and responsive user interfaces.

 **Other Libraries and Tools:** Various libraries and tools may be used to enhance the development process, such as Axios for HTTP requests, React Router for navigation, etc.

+## Contributing
+Contributions to this project are welcome!
+Feel free to submit bug reports, feature requests, or pull requests to help improve the project.

+## License
+This project is licensed under the MIT License.